quickapps/docs/en/developers/fields-api.md

 Similar to Hooks and Hooktags, Field-Handlers must define a series of hook event.
 This hook events has been organized in two groups or "event subspaces":

 - `Field.<FieldHandler>.Entity`: For handling Entity's related events such as `entity save`, `entity delete`, etc.
 - `Field.<FieldHandler>.Instance`: Related to Field Instances events, such as "instance being detached from table", "new instance attached to table", etc.

 Below, a list of available hook events:

+### Entity events:

 - `Field.<FieldHandler>.Entity.display`: When an entity is being rendered
 - `Field.<FieldHandler>.Entity.edit`: When an entity is being rendered in `edit` mode. (backend usually)